xvrh/lottie-flutter/README.template.md

 The following features are not yet implemented:
 - Images in animations (will come soon)
-- Text in animations (will come soon)
+- Text in animations has very basic support (unoptimized and buggy)
 - Dash path effects
 - Transforms on gradients (stroke and fills)
 - Loading an animation and its images from a ZIP file